Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Methodology

-To tackle this issue, one may forcibly accept drafts with lexical gaps based on semantic-level similarity.
-However, setting a stringent similarity threshold results in a low acceptance ratio with only marginal performance gains, whereas a loose threshold causes non-negligible accuracy loss, e.g., drops from 0.9 to 0.75 if candidates are forcibly accepted ignoring the distribution divergence~\cite{work:fsd, work:judge_decoding}.
-This necessitates calibration of draft and model distributions.
+\textbf{Design goal.} We aim to reduce wasted NPU computation caused by draft rejection, without compromising semantic accuracy.
+The key idea is to align drafts with the model’s intrinsic distribution such that they better match what the model is likely to verify.
 A straightforward solution is to precompute a calibrated database by running large volumes of user inputs through the LLM, which suffers from poor generalization to unseen queries and requires prohibitive storage and offline processing.
-Another method is to fine-tune the LLM to adapt to specific task scenarios, which also consumes lots of resources and energy and is hard to cover the wide diversity of mobile tasks.
+Another method is to fine-tune the LLM to adapt to specific scenarios, which also consumes lots of resources and is hard to cover the wide diversity of RAG tasks.

-\textbf{Leveraging prefill logits.} To avoid heavy offline or fine-tuning costs, our key observation is that after prefill completes, next-token logits for each token in the entire context have already been calculated.
-These logits reflect how LLM encodes task semantics and can be used to approximate the model distribution.
-To that end, we can build a calibrated database for drafting with negligible performance overhead.
-Therefore, we propose \textit{in-context distribution calibration}, an online, lightweight method that dynamically aligns context with the LLM distribution using prefill logits.